mccgregory/BowlsScorer/README.md

 Toolkit: sun.awt.windows.WToolkit

-**Android studio is running on a Windows 10 x64 PC** Java is JDK-17 set in the File>Project Structure>Modules under Source Compatability and Target Compatability boxes
+**Android studio is running on a Windows 10 x64 PC** Java is JDK-17 set in the File>Project Structure>Modules under 'Source Compatability' and 'Target Compatability' boxes

 FOR COLLABORATING.
 ==================